Omi Scribe Cloud — Terms of Service

 6.1 Security incident and breach notification

-If Omi Health becomes aware of a confirmed Personal Data Breach affecting Customer Content, we will notify Customer without undue delay and, in any event, no later than 72 hours after becoming aware, as set out in the DPA (unless delayed by law enforcement direction).
+If Omi Health becomes aware of a confirmed Personal Data Breach affecting Customer Content, we will notify Customer without undue delay, and in any event no later than 48 hours after becoming aware, as set out in the DPA (unless delayed by law enforcement direction).

 7. HIPAA (United States)